Duty to Disclose Substantial and Unanticipated Changes in Debtor’s Financial Condition

 Staff Attorney for Chapter 13 Standing Trustee Herbert L. Beskin (Charlottsville, VA)

-Angela M. Scolforo is the Staff Attorney to Herbert L. Beskin, Chapter 13 Trustee for the Western District of Virginia, where she has worked for 13 years.
+Angela M. Scolforo is the Standing Chapter 13 Trustee for the Western District of Virginia.
+She was appointed in 2023, after serving as Herb Beskin’s Staff Attorney for 18 years.
 She has spoken on seminar panels in Virginia and nationally and enjoys learning from and interacting with her peers.
-Before becoming a Staff Attorney, she represented debtors in consumer bankruptcy cases and many other clients.
-She also serves as the Town Attorney for Gordonsville, Virginia.
-She is the mother of four children and six grandchildren.
+Before the Fourth Circuit Court of Appeals she successfully briefed and argued Virginia v.
+Webb, 908 F.3d 941 (4th Cir.
+2018)(denying the ability for creditors to garnish funds held by the trustee).
+For 20 years she served as the Town Attorney for Gordonsville, Virginia.
+The mother of seven children and fifteen grandchildren, she is called Mom, Miss Angela, Grams, and Grandma Chocolate.
 She graduated from the University of Virginia School of Law in 1998, and received a B.A. in English from the College of the Holy Cross in 1987.
-She is the past Chairman of the Bankruptcy Section of the Virginia State Bar on which she has served from 2009 through 2016.
+A past Chairman of the Bankruptcy Section of the Virginia State Bar, she served on the Bankruptcy Section Board from 2009 through 2016.

 Related Articles